Is George Washington Birthplace also known as Mount Vernon?

 How did the house in which George Washington was born look?

 No one knows for sure.
-The original home burned in 1779.
-The foundation, excavated in 1936, certainly could have supported a 2 storey home.
+Local legend stated that the birth house was destroyed by fire in 1779.
+A foundation, excavated in 1936, certainly could have supported a 2 story home.
 Most homes in the area were made from wood, but local legend suggests the birth home was made of brick.

 So, what is the house presently located at George Washington Birthplace?

-Is the Memorial House a replica of the original Washington family home?
+Is the Memorial House Museum a replica of the original Washington family home?

-No. The home in which George Washington was born was smaller than the Memorial House.
+No. The home in which George Washington was born was smaller than the Memorial House Museum.
 The reconstructed home was intended to be representative of a middling (middle-class) colonial Virginia planter circa 1730.